EsriDE/w3w-arcgis-exb-widget/README.md

 Clone the sample repo into your Experience Builder Client root folder and restart your watcher.

 ## About
-This is a widget developed for demonstration purposes at Esri Deutschland, using the what3words REST API
+This is a widget developed for demonstration purposes at Esri Deutschland, using the what3words REST API.
+It's not been actively maintained since what3words cancelled their free API tier.

 ## Having issues?